Singapore faces rising tide of bad debt with record bonds maturing

 More lenders and investors are "getting increasingly aggressive" in preparing for defaults and enforcing, according to Danny Ong, a partner at Rajah & Tann Singapore LLP, one of the largest law firms in the city.

-KrisEnergy last week said it received a letter from HSBC Holdings for "acceleration" of their term facility agreement.
-Meanwhile, Singapore-listed Triyards Holdings Ltd said in July that its subsidiary was ordered by Singapore's high court to be wound up.
+KrisEnergy last week said it received a letter from HSBC Holdings Plc for "acceleration" of their term facility agreement.
+Meanwhile, Singapore-listed Triyards Holdings Ltd. said in July that its subsidiary was ordered by Singapore's high court to be wound up.

 "We expect to see more distress in Singapore and the larger Asian region," said Mr Ong.